whlsxl/gql-generator-node/README.md

 ## Maintenance

 Please feel free open the issues!
 Although the current stage satisfies my application usage, I would be happy to provide help and improvements if there will be a need for it.
+Also you can just give it a start so I will become aware that is not only me using it and be more carefull about relases.

 ---
 Happy hacking!